-This year the Australasian Language Technology Workshop (ALTA) will be held at the Queensland University of Technology in Brisbane, Queensland, Australia from Wednesday 4th of December till Friday 6th of December.
-This event will be the eleventh annual installment of the ALTA Workshop in its current incarnation, and the continuation of an annual workshop series that has existed under various guises since the early 90s.
-The meeting returns to Australia after a successful international event in Dunedin, New Zealand in 2012.
+This year the Australasian Language Technology Workshop (ALTA) will be held at the RMIT University, Melbourne, Victoria, on Wednesday 26 - Friday 28 November.
+This event will be the twelfth annual instalment of the ALTA Workshop in its current incarnation, and the continuation of an annual workshop series that has existed under various guises since the early 90s.

 The goals of the ALTA workshop are: